justinschw/netplan-config/README.md

 // Initialize
 const net = new Netplan();

-// If /etc/netplan/config.yanml is present, you may want to load it first before making changes
+/*  If /etc/netplan/config.yanml is present, you may want to load it first
+ *  before making changes.
-// If you just want to create a new config from scratch and define all the interfaces, don't bother with this. net.loadConfig()
+ *  If you just want to create a new config from scratch and define all
+ *  the interfaces, don't bother with this.
+ */
+net.loadConfig()

 // Configure eth0 as a DHCP WAN interface